vascoscoscos/vascoscoscos/README.md

 > I am usually sitting in the areas listed on the location, I am mostly with friends but I dont mind any c+h ! just dont be weird.
 > I have w2i in my name because im usually offtab, so I apologize if I respond late or dont respond at all ;

-> if you have any problems with me then keep it to yourself, I couldn't care less abt what you think of me, ok? thx /targetted
+> if you have any problems with me then keep it to yourself, I couldn't care less abt what you think of me because I know I didnt do anything, ok? thx /targetted

 ###            **꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂**